-Meet Erica & Jessica Rivera: Unexpected Champions
+Meet Erica & Jessica Rivera: Unrelenting Champions

 In unison, identical twins Erica and Jessica Rivera emphatically declare that mathematics is their passion.
 They don’t know where this love comes from, they say it’s organic — let’s say it runs in their matching DNA.
 From as early as fourth grade, the now 19-year-old sisters remember the joy they felt solving math problems in class.

 “As soon as I start working on a math problem, I feel like I am stepping into a different world,” Erica said.
 “A world where there just might be a possible solution to every problem.”

 Looking for solutions to life’s problems is something that Erica and Jessica have had their fair share of.
 Their mother, Celia Gaytan, immigrated from Mexico with little more than a fifth-grade education.
 On most weekends the twins were up by 4 a.m., helping Gaytan load a truck with clothes and shoes to sell at the swap meet to make ends meet.
 The single mom and her girls shared a single bedroom in an apartment in one of Anaheim’s most dangerous neighborhoods.
 In 2015, due to escalating violence between rival gangs, the apartment complex they lived in was set on fire.

 “It is not easy living in an environment where inspiration and motivation, as well as dreams, are limited,” Erica said.

 Alumni of the TGR Learning Lab, current Earl Woods Scholars and freshmen at Stanford University, the twins acknowledge that their family’s struggles have shaped them, but they refuse to let it define them.

 “Besides having to learn how to live with a variety of disadvantages, I learned to live with hope,” Jessica explained.
 “Education was the one thing that allowed me to escape from the horrible conditions that I was living in.”